-GENERAL EDUCATION AND INSTITUTIONAL REQUIREMENTS FOR THE BACHELOR OF ARTS AND BACHELOR OF SCIENCE DEGREES
+GENERAL EDUCATION AND INSTITUTIONAL REQUIREMENTS FOR THE BACHELOR OF ARTS AND BACHELOR OF SCIENCE DEGREES\

-English Compo sition (6 semest er hours-two courses in English composition)
+English Compo sition (6 semeste er hours-two courses in English composition)

 ENGL 101 Expository Writing 3

 ENGL 102 Argument and Research 3

-Arts and Huma anities (6 semest er hours-one course in each of two disciplines)
+Arts and Huma nities (6 semest er hours-one course in each of two disciplines)

 Arts and Humanities Elective 6

-Natural Scienc es (7-8 semester hours-two science course, at least one of which shall be a
+• hours-two science course, at least one of which shall be a

-laboratory cou rse)
+laboratory coul

-• • Natural Sciences Electives
+Natural S ciences Electives 7/8

-7/8

-•

-Mathematics (3 semester hour s-one course in mathematics at or above the college level)
+3 semester hours s-one course in mathematics at or above the college level) 2

 MATH Mathematics Elective 3

-Social Sciences (6 semester ho urs-one course in each of two disciplines in social and behaviora al
+Social Sciences (6 semester hou urs-one course in each of two disciplines in social and behavio ral

-sciences) • ·
+sciences) (o semester not ins one course in each of two disciplines in social and behavio ıaı

 HIST 114 African American History to 1865 or

 HIST 115 African American History Since 1865 3

-Behavioral Sciences Elective 3
+11131 113 Behavioral Sciences Elective 3

-Technology (3 semester hours- one course in technology) J
+Technology (3 semester hours one course in technology) 3

+reciliology (5 semester nours- 3

-recimology (3 semester nours Technology Elective 3
+Technology Elective 3

-recimology Elective 5

-Free General F ducation Flectiv res (9 semester hours-chosen from any category within the
+Free General F ducation Flective es (9 semester hours-chosen from any category within the

-tion Course List) es (5 semester hours - chosen from any category within the
+ion Course List) es (5 semester flours-chosen from any category within the

-General Lauca tion course List, General Education Electives 9
+General Educat ion course list; General Education Electives 9

-General Education Electives 9
+General Education Electives ,

-Institutional P oquiromonts Ero eshman (6 semester hours)
+Institutional Re equirements Fre shman (6 semester hours)

-Health and We • estiman (o semester nours)
+Health and We • (0 0011001011100110)

-nealth and we eiiiess Health and Wellness Elective 2
+Health and Wellness Elective 3

-nearm and wellness Elective 3

 Freshman Sem inar/Informatio n Literacy

 FRSE 101 Freshman Seminar 3

-LUSE 101 riesiiiidii Seiiiiidi 3

-LANGUAGE REQUIREMENT FOR THE B. A. DEGREE (12 semester hours)
+LANGUAGE RE QUIREMENT FO R THE B. A. DEGREE (12 semester hours)

 FREN 101-102 First-Year French I and II 6

 FREN 201-202 Second-Year French I and II or 6

 SPAN 101-102 First-Year Spanish I and II 6

-· 6

-SPAN 201-202 Second-Year Spanish I and II О
+SPAN 201-202 Second-Year Spanish I and II 6

-Note: The language requirement is for BA majors only.
+Note: \The language requirement is for BA majors only.
 Students must pursue 12 hours in either French or Spanish